Government of Florida: Local government

 Both counties and cities may have a legislative branch (commissions or councils) and executive branch (mayor or manager) and local police, but violations are brought before a county court.
 Counties and municipalities are authorized to pass laws (ordinances), levy taxes, and provide public services within their jurisdictions.
 All areas of Florida are located within a county, but only some areas have been incorporated into municipalities.
 All municipalities are located within a county and the county jurisdiction overlays the municipal jurisdiction.
 Usually, if there is a conflict between a county ordinance and a municipal ordinance, the municipal ordinance has precedence within the municipality's borders; however, the overlaying county's ordinances have precedence if the overlaying county has been designated a charter county by the Florida Legislature.

 In some cases, the municipal and county governments have merged into a consolidated government.
 However, smaller municipal governments can be created inside of a consolidated municipality/county.
-In Jacksonville, the municipal government has taken over the responsibilities normally given to the county government, Duval County, and smaller municipalities exist within it.
+In Jacksonville, the municipal government has taken over the responsibilities normally given to the county government, Duval County, and smaller municipalities that exist within it.

 Among special districts are "community development districts" which have virtually all the power of a city or county (except, notably, they do not have police power).
 Chapter 190 of the Florida Statutes governs these districts.
-Notable CDD's include the Reedy Creek Improvement District (the location of Walt Disney World) and substantially all of The Villages (the giant Central Florida retirement community).
+Notable CDD's include the Reedy Creek Improvement District (the location of Walt Disney World) and substantially all of the Villages (the giant Central Florida retirement community).

 Many counties have a "Soil and Water Conservation District," a residue of Dust Bowl politics.
 Elected officials are unpaid.
 Much of their budget is spent on engineering staff.
 Critics are trying to dismantle these districts, as being obsolete.